Top 10 Helen Reddy Songs

 # 7 – I Don’t Know How to Love Him

 Helen Reddy’s recording of “I Don’t Know How to Love Him” stands as the song that played a pivotal role in launching Helen Reddy’s successful recording career.
-“I Don’t Know How to Love Him” became Helen Reddy’s first charting single breaking the Billboard Top 20.
-It helped her secure a recording contract which led to the release of her first album also entitled I Don’t Know How to Love Him.
+“I Don’t Know How to Love Him” became Helen Reddy’s first charting single, breaking the Billboard Top 20.
+It helped her secure a recording contract, which led to the release of her first album, also entitled I Don’t Know How to Love Him.
 The song had been originally released on the soundtrack to the 1971 motion picture Jesus Christ Superstar.
-The song was written by Andrew Lloyd Webber.
+Andrew Lloyd Webber wrote the song.

 # 6 – Delta Dawn

-Continuing with our top 10 Helen Reddy songs list we turn to Helen Reddy’s second number one hit on the Billboard Hot 100.
-“Delta Dawn,” served as the lead single from Helen Reddy’s 1973 album Long Hard Climb.
-The song was a also a top 10 hit single for country artist Tanya Tucker in 1972.
-“Delta Dawn,” was written by Larry Collins and Alex Harvey.
+Continuing with our top 10 Helen Reddy songs list, we turn to Helen Reddy’s second number-one hit on the Billboard Hot 100.
+“Delta Dawn” served as the lead single from Helen Reddy’s 1973 album Long Hard Climb.
+The song was also a top-10 hit for country artist Tanya Tucker in 1972.
+“Delta Dawn” was written by Larry Collins and Alex Harvey.

 # 5 – You And Me Against The World